Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/install_repos_intro/installing_euca_release/_index.md

     yum install eucaconsole

 The Management Console can run on any host machine, even one that does not have other Eucalyptus services .
 Install the software for the remaining Eucalyptus services.
 The following example shows services being installed on the same host machine.
-We recommend that you use a different host machine for each service, when possible:

     yum install eucalyptus-cluster eucalyptus-sc eucalyptus-walrus